k24d/ssm-vault/USAGE.md

 DB_USERNAME=dbuser
 ```

-Use `--safe` if you want to expose only plain text values:
+Use `--safe` if you wish to expose only plain text values:

 ```bash
 $ ssm-vault exec -p /app/dev --safe -- env | grep DB_